 Course Load.
-Full time status is nine (9) hours per term (fall, spring, summer).
-Three-quarter time is six (6) hours, while part time is four and a half (4.5) hours per term.
+Full time status is nine (9) hours per semester (fall, summer, spring).
+Three-quarter time is six (6) hours (summer), while part time is four and a half (4.5) hours per semester.

 Library.
-Learners are expected to make use of the Southwestern College Memorial Library, where useful resources are held.
+Learners are expected to make use of the Southwestern College Deets Library, where useful resources are held.
 Learners can also access reference materials and e-books through the Internet.